EDITOR OF REDSTATE

 Christians are accused of judging and casting stones, as the lyrics of that song claim, when all they are doing is not shying away from the fact that God sets standards.
 He may say to cast no stones, but he concludes with “go and sin no more.”
 Young evangelicals have bought into the notion that by proclaiming the standards of the Bible they are judging.
 They seek accommodation and given tacit approval to sin lest they be accused of judging or casting stones.

 There is no accommodation on this issue with the world.
-Young evangelicals, Tim Keller, and the rest are deluded if they think they can seek a compromise with the world.
+Young evangelicals and others are deluded if they think they can seek a compromise with the world.
 The world will not let you compromise.
 The world will make you care.